-Date: assessed two weeks prior to the last day to formally withdraw from the term Description: this will be an assessment of the student's ability to learn and perform the practical aspects assigned by the research supervisor, including an assessment of the student's ability to plan and organize their work schedule.
+Date: assessed two weeks prior to the last day to formally withdraw from the term

+Description: this will be an assessment of the student's ability to learn and perform the work directed by the research supervisor, including an assessment of the student's ability to plan and organize their work schedule.
 This midterm assessment should be discussed in the weekly meeting between the faculty supervisor and the student that occurs two weeks prior to the last day to formally withdraw from course.
 Any deficiencies in student performance, especially those that result in a failing grade for this component, should be specifically discussed and a remediation plan agreed upon by the faculty supervisor and student.
-The elements of this plan should be placed in the student's research notebook, and signed by the supervisor and the student.
+The elements of this plan should be documented, and signed by the supervisor and the student.